Top 6 Places to Visit in September in China

 Beijing has four distinct seasons: blowy spring (sometimes with sandstorms), burning hot summer, cool autumn, and chilly winter.
-So autumn is the peak season for travelling to Beijing, however, the most recommended month is September.
+So, autumn is the peak season for travelling to Beijing, however, the most recommended month is September.

-September is the best month for traveling in Beijing.
-The less crowded in Beijing’s attractions (because the summer holiday has gone, and the National Day holidays has not yet arrived).
-The low rainfall (46 mm (2 in)) and moderate temperatures (on average 14 °C (57 °F)–26 °C (79 °F)) can make your tour in Beijing more smooth and enjoyable.
+The low rainfall (46 mm (2 in)) and moderate temperatures (on average 14 °C (57 °F)–26 °C (79 °F)) can make your tour in Beijing smoother and more enjoyable.

-Recommended tour: Four-Day Essence of Beijing Tour
+- Recommended tour: 4-Day Essence of Beijing Tour

 2. The Yellow Mountains